Sunday, May 6, 2007

 Adapted from Joie de Vivre by Robert Arbor and Katherine Whiteside

-When the fruit has turned liquid, taste and add more sugar if it's not sweet enough.
-Once the extra sugar melts into the fruit, the jam is ready.
-It still looks runny but will firm up enough after it has been refrigerated.
+When the fruit has turned mostly to liquid, taste.
+If it’s not sweet enough, stir in more sugar.
+Once that melts into the fruit, the jam is ready.
+It may still look runny, but it will firm up slightly after chilling.

-*My favorite store-bought jam is a Swedish preserve, Queens Blend by Hafi It's made from red raspberries and wild blueberries and is as delicious a combination as I can imagine.
+*My favorite store-bought jam is a Swedish preserve—Queen’s Blend by Hafi—made from red raspberries and wild blueberries.
+It’s as delicious a combination as I can imagine.
 So mix the fruits mentioned above at your whim.

 No comments: